Ranger 7: Aftermath of Ranger 6 and preparation for Ranger 7

-Jet Propulsion Laboratory had originally wanted to have Ranger 7 impact in the same general area as Ranger 6 so the impact crater could be imaged, but lighting conditions during July would not be favorable so they instead decided to go for a little-known area 11 degrees south of the Moon's equator near the Sea of Storms.
+Jet Propulsion Laboratory had originally wanted to have Ranger 7 impact in the same general area as Ranger 6 so the impact crater could be imaged, but lighting conditions during July would not be favorable so they instead decided to go for a little-known area 11° south of the Moon's equator near the Sea of Storms.
 The probe was shipped to Cape Canaveral in mid-June along with Atlas 250D and Agena 6009.

 Spacecraft design

-Rangers 6, 7, 8, and 9 were called Block 3 versions of the Ranger spacecraft.
+Rangers 6, 7, 8 and 9 were called Block 3 versions of the Ranger spacecraft.
 The spacecraft consisted of a hexagonal aluminum frame base 1.5 m across on which was mounted the propulsion and power units, topped by a truncated conical tower which held the TV cameras.
 Two solar panel wings, each 739 mm wide by 1537 mm long, extended from opposite edges of the base with a full span of 4.6 m, and a pointable high-gain dish antenna was hinge mounted at one of the corners of the base away from the solar panels.
 A cylindrical quasi-omnidirectional antenna was seated on top of the conical tower.
 The overall height of the spacecraft was 3.6 m.